peter-wilkins-mayden/acblog/_posts/2015-09-25-belbin-scope.md

 	ME should be 10.
 ME = 0
 	SP should be 2.
 SP = 0

-Why do all the scores = 0, whats going wrong?
+Why do all the scores equal zero? whats going wrong?
 Answers on a postcard...

 It turned out he problem was scope.
 The scope of a variable is the areas of a program where the variable can be accessed.
-I had written the main logic of my solution in a function so it could be called whenever needed but in non object orientated PHP, functions can only see what you pass them in their brackets (unless you use global variables, which is bad pratice).
+I had written the main logic of my solution in a function so it could be called whenever needed but in PHP, functions can only see what you pass them in their brackets.
 I wasn't giving the function the lookup table arrays so it was giving me a blank result when I performed a lookup code.

 Calling the function, passing it the scores matrix and the Belbin roles matrix:
 {% highlight php5 %}